Why Running from Discomfort Is Like Fleeing a Bear: Lessons on Resilience and Courage

 It helps me set a tone for the day and prioritize the never-ending list of tasks I've committed to for the day.

-I recently started following the Ten Percent Happier podcast.
 It has a variety of content, from short guided meditations (Check out the one below!) that are easy to incorporate into a busy day to longer episodes that delve into various topics.
 Enjoy!

 Take less than 8 minutes and try this mindfulness meditation.